mhlangagc/Feedback-System/README.md

 ### Real easy implemenation:

-Add these lines to your the view controller (Collection and Table View  Controller works) you want to show the pop in.
-This will initialise the PopUplauncher to get access to the necessary functions
+Add these lines to your the view controller (Collection and Table View  Controllers also work) you want to show the pop in.
+This will initialise the PopUplauncher to get access to the necessary function.

 ```swift
  lazy var gitPopLauncher: PopUpLauncher = {